One of Zoey Wilson’s desires for this season was to follow in her brother’s footsteps, but injuries plagued her season.

 While Zane opted for the army, Zoey plans to retain her research and swimming at St. Francis (Pa.) as exercise physiology foremost.
 Then, she will cross for her doctorate in bodily therapy.

 “Making my university selection turned into very hard,” she stated.
 “I had splendid faculties with wonderful reputations, coaches, and swim groups.
 After that, academics become the determining thing.
-St. Francis is thought for its physical therapy program, and they have the complete exercise physiology and physical therapy application right on campus.
+St. Francis is known for its physical therapy program, and they have the complete exercise physiology and physical therapy application right on campus.

 Zoey, like her brother, changed into a four-year competitor at Hempfield.
 But, unfortunately, it changed into a damage-riddled time for her.